gaurav0410/CICD/README.md

 # CICD
-REPO FOR PRACTICING CICD PIPELINE for Jenkins. changing to trigger automatic jenkins build. adding one more line.
+REPO FOR PRACTICING Jenkins.
+These files are from Jenkins-today folder. can be used for freestyle,maven,Pipeline Projects on Jenkins.